 Knowledge

-• Must be able to understand and reflect on roles, responsibilities, relationships and processes in relation to the planning and execution of military operations, including understanding the levels of warfare.
+• Must be able to understand and reflect on roles, responsibilities, relationships, and processes related to the planning and conduct of military operations, including an understanding of the levels of warfare.

-• Must have specialized knowledge in operational art and joint operations at the operational level, including the practical application of planning and execution of joint operations.
+• Must possess specialized knowledge of operational art and joint operations at the operational level, including the practical application of the planning and conduct of joint operations.

-• Must be able to understand and reflect on the unique challenges and threats in the current operational environment which the operational commander and staff face and its implications for the planning and execution of joint operations.
+• Must be able to understand and reflect on the unique challenges and threats within the contemporary operating environment faced by operational commanders and staffs, and the implications of these for the planning and conduct of joint operations.

-• Must be able to understand and reflect on the role of the laws of war as a framing factor in the planning and execution of military operations.
+• Must be able to understand and reflect on the role of the laws of armed conflict as a framing factor in the planning and execution of military operations.

-• Must be able to understand and reflect on the implications of changes in the character of war in present and future operations, including reflecting on the impact of technology on the character of war as well as reflecting on the development of future operational concepts.
+• Must be able to understand and reflect on the implications of changes in the character of war for present and future operations, including the impact of technology on the character of war and the development of future operational concepts.

-• Must be able to understand and reflect on the framework and conditions for the command, coordination and organization of staffs solving tasks in complex operating environments.
+• Must be able to understand and reflect on the frameworks and conditions governing the command, coordination, and organization of staffs conducting tasks in complex operating environments.

-• Must be able to understand and reflect on key concepts of critical thinking and creativity in relation to operational-level planning process.
+• Must be able to understand and reflect on key concepts of critical thinking and creativity in relation to operational-level planning processes.

 Skills

-• Must through critical thinking and creativity assess the importance of the strategic context, the operating environment, the laws of war and NATO’s operational framework, and through scientific methods develop new analysis and solution models.
+• Must, through critical and creative thinking, be able to assess the significance of the strategic context, the operating environment, the law of armed conflict, NATO’s operational framework, and through scientific methods develop new analytical and solution models.

-• Must, as part of a Joint Staff, contribute to the preparation of operational-level plans and recommendations using NATO operational-level planning methods.
+• Must, as part of a Joint Staff, be able to contribute to the preparation of operational-level plans and recommendations using NATO operational-level planning methodologies.

-• Must, as part of a Joint Staff, contribute to supporting and advising the Joint Force Commander in the planning and conduct of joint operations.
+• Must, as part of a Joint Staff, be able to contribute to supporting and advising the Joint Force Commander in the planning and conduct of joint operations.

-• Must be able to discuss and clearly communicate professional issues, solutions and recommendations to military and civilian superiors, civilian partners and peers.
+• Must be able to discuss and communicate professional issues, solutions, and recommendations clearly to military and civilian superiors, civilian partners, and peers.

 Competencies

-• Must be able to manage and develop methods for analysis of actors in the operating environment and be able to develop new and/or adjusted solutions that are appropriate to the given context.
+• Must be able to manage and further develop methods for analyzing actors within the operating environment and develop new and/or adapted solutions appropriate to the given context.

-• Must be able to discuss solutions to complex and hard-to-define strategic and operational issues and apply critical and creative thinking to find practical solutions to these issues.
-The discussion and proposed solutions of these issues should be based on using research-based theories, concepts, doctrines, methods and military history as well as considering the relevant international laws.
+• Must be able to discuss solutions to complex and hard-to-define strategic and operational issues and apply critical and creative thinking to identify practical solutions.
+Discussions and proposed solutions must be grounded in research-based theories, concepts, doctrines, methods, and military history, while also taking relevant international laws into consideration.

-• Must be able to individually contribute professionally to or organize and command an operational-level planning group during the planning, implementation and assessment of complex joint operations including the consideration of legal implications.
+• Must be able to contribute professionally on an individual basis and also to organize and command an operational-level planning group during the planning, execution, and assessment of complex joint operations, including consideration of legal implications.

-• Must take personal responsibility of own professional development in order to develop own operational competencies, thus specialising further in the operational field of expertise.
+• Must take personal responsibility for their own professional development in order to further develop their operational competencies and deepen their specialization within the operational field of expertise.

 Learning activities and teaching methods

-The module is carried out as blended learning with physical presence for a total of 30 days, spread over several periods, and with intermediate distance learning periods.
+The module is conducted as blended learning with a total of 31 days of physical attendance distributed across several periods, combined with distance-learning periods.

-In order to participate in this module, students must demonstrate their completion of the Operations Introduction Module (OPIM).
+In order to participate in this module, students must document successful completion of the Operations Introduction Module (OPIM).
 The module is divided into three parts.
-First, students will participate in a two-week planning course (Planning Basic).
-Second, students will attend three presence modules exploring areas of Joint Warfare Studies: the OE, C2, and joint operations.
-Short writing / presentation assignments will be completed in the OE and C2 presence modules.
-This part of the course will conclude with students writing an individual exam after the joint operations presence module.
-The third and final part is a two-week Capstone Exercise, where students will participate in wargames and other activities that synthesize learning from the entire module.
-In the final days of the Capstone Exercise, students will participate in a culminating group exam.
-Asynchronous distance learning periods occur between the four parts of the course.
+First, students participate in a two-week planning course (Planning Basic).
+Second, students attend three presence modules within Joint Warfare Studies covering the operating environment (OE), command and control (C2), and joint operations.
+Short writing and presentation assignments are completed during the OE and C2 modules.
+This part of the course concludes with an individual written examination following the joint operations module.
+The third and final part consists of a two-week Capstone Exercise, during which students participate in wargaming and other activities designed to synthesize learning from the entire module.
+During the final days of the Capstone Exercise, students complete a cumulative oral group examination.
+Asynchronous distance-learning periods take place between the four parts of the course.

 Course Element Presence Days Evaluation

-Joint Warfare Studies 10 days (2x3 days + 1x4 days) Individual exam
+Joint Warfare Studies 10 days (2x3 days + 1x5 days) Individual exam

 (7 point scale)

-Capstone Exercise 10 days (2x2 weeks) Oral group exam, cumulative to assess mastery of all three course elements
+Capstone Exercise 10 days (2x1 weeks) Oral group exam, cumulative to assess mastery of all three course elements

 (7 point scale)

-During the module, students are expected to apply knowledge and experiences from their own practice, knowledge and skills gained in the previous modules, as well as the research-based literature to exercise critical reflection on the doctrine-based planning models used in the module.
-In this connection, the student is expected to critically reflect both in practice and on practice, on their own and in facilitated discussions.
+Throughout the module, students are expected to apply knowledge and experience from their own professional practice, competencies acquired in previous modules, and the research-based literature in order to critically reflect upon the doctrine-based planning models applied during the module.
+In this context, students are expected to engage in critical reflection both in and on practice, individually and through facilitated discussions.

 Key dates and times